ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-rk, to be Solicitor of the Treasury,
-vire Gillel removed.
-Thomas I Smith, to be First Auditor of the
-Treasury, vice Clark.
-Washington, Ocl.
-27, 1849.
-Humored Appointment.
-It in reported,
-on &quot;&#x27;liable authority, that the 6th auditor-
-suip in inr i rcasury nas oeeii oiiercu to
-Mr. Waddell, of North Carolina.
-L:r.i.-&#x27;r i t - o- i .
-Mr. Rush, htw United States Minister
-to France, Mr. Saunders, Inte Minister to
-Spain, Mr. Stiles, late Charge- to Vienna, j
-and Mr. Flnniken. late Charge of Den. j
-mark, are among the a.nengeri of the
-Steamship Washington which nailed from &#x27;
-Southampton late last mouth.
 PRINTERS AND PRINTING.
 J. T. Buckingham, Ksq., in hi series
 of reminiscence. in course of pulilication